3 Causes of Recurring Candida and What to Do About Them

 As for treatment, you can work with your doctor to get a prescription antifungal.
 If you choose to self-treat, you can ensure your liver detoxification pathways are working optimally using Acetyl-Glutathione.
 Caprylic acid and certain clays, such as bentonite, can be helpful for binding to toxins, although they are not going to be as powerful as prescription antifungals.

-Check out my podcast where I go into detail about mycotoxin exposure and how to recover from it.
+I go into detail about mycotoxin exposure and how to recover from it in my podcast.

-There hasn’t been a lot of research into the connection between mercury overload and Candida overgrowth, which is why conventional medicine often misses this critical root cause.
-However, it is something I have come across time and again in my patients struggling with recurring Candida.
+There hasn’t been a lot of research regarding the connection between mercury overload and Candida overgrowth.
+Unfortunately, conventional medicine often misses this critical root cause.
+However, it is something I have come across time and again in my patients with recurring Candida overgrowth.

-One reason for this connection is that Candida can bind with mercury in your intestines, so the mercury can’t get into your bloodstream.3 While this is a helpful protective action (as your organs will be less exposed to mercury) the mercury also kills off good bacteria, which normally keep Candida in check.
+One reason for this connection is that Candida can bind with mercury in your intestines, so the mercury can’t get into your bloodstream.3 While this is a helpful protective action (as your organs will be less exposed to mercury) the mercury also kills off the good bacteria that normally keep Candida in check.
 This allows Candida to proliferate more easily.4

-There is also some scientific evidence suggesting that mercury can disrupt your natural gut environment, which encourages Candida and bad bacteria to overgrow.5 Mercury may also damage your gut lining to such an extent that Candida can easily make its way into many other areas of your body.6
+There is also some scientific evidence suggesting that mercury can disrupt your natural gut environment, encouraging Candida and bad bacteria to overgrow.5 Mercury may also damage your gut lining to such an extent that Candida can easily make its way into other areas of your body.6

 Symptoms of Mercury Overload